Jayteemighty/HackerNews/README.md

    ```

 ## Preview
-Below is a preview of how the HackersFeed web app looks:
+Below is a preview of how the Hackernews web app looks:

 ![Alt text](/docs-assets/image.png)